Introduction to Idealstan

 The table shows that there are roughly twice as many yes votes versus no votes, with a small minority of absences.
 In this case, absences can be counted as missing data.

-To create an idealdata object for modeling from our long data frame, we pass it to the id_make function and specify the names of the columns that correspond to person IDs, item IDs, group IDs (i.e., party), time IDs and the outcome, although only person, item and outcome are required for the function to work for a static model.
+To create an idealdata object for modeling from our long data frame, we pass it to the id_make function and specify the names of the columns that correspond to person IDs, item IDs, group IDs (i.e., party), time IDs and the discrete outcome, although only person, item and outcome are required for the function to work for a static model.
 Because this is a discrete model, we pass the column name for the outcome to the outcome_disc argument.
-If we also had continuous models and data, we would need to specify the model_id column with the correct model number (see table above) and put all continuous (real) data in a separate column which we could pass to the outcome_cont argument.
+If we also had items with multiple outcome distributions, we would need to specify the model_id column with the correct model number for each item (see Table 1) and put all continuous (real) data in a separate column which we could pass to the outcome_cont argument.

 Note that all missing data should be coded as NA before passing it to id_make.